International Women's Day 2021

 Although men are doing more housework and spending more time with their children than they used to, the statistics show that women still do most household duties.

 A Pew Social Trends study shows that mothers devote 13.5 hours per week to childcare, compared to 7.3 hours for dads.
-According to the Bureau of Labor Statistics, women spend on average:
+According to the Bureau of Labour statistics, women spend on average:

 - 37 minutes cooking (compared with 17 for men).